KenKundert/inform/doc/user.rst

 Generally the progress bar is not printed if no tasks were performed.
-In some cases you would like to associate a progress bar with an iterator, and then decide later whether they are a task that requires processing.
+In some cases you would like to associate a progress bar with an iterator, and then decide later whether there are any tasks that require processing.
 That could be handled as follows:

 .. code-block:: python